If you don’t use responsive design yet, it’s time you catch up or be left behind.

 Nowadays, it makes much more sense to have one site that shares the same URL and is accessible to all devices.

 When lower bounce rates and better SEO ranking combine, the result is often higher conversion rates.
 Add into the mix a fantastic user experience and seamless navigation between the pages on your website, and you have yourself a strong model for success.

 The easier you make it for your website visitors to find what it is they are looking for — or succinctly explain what can you do for them — the more likely you are to convert them.

 Presenting this information clearly across multiple devices only helps this situation.
 And this is another reason why responsive web design can be a great help for your business

 Reason 6: Decreased bounce rates

 No-one likes a high bounce rate.

-Content is not always the problem however.
-Design has just as big a part to play in a users experience of your website.
-And if your content is great, but difficult to digest on mobile or tablet devices, then users will become frustrated and quickly leave in search of a better answer to their questions.
+Content is not always the problem, however.
+The design has just as big a part to play in a users experience of your website.
+And if your content is great but difficult to digest on mobile or tablet devices, then users will become frustrated and quickly leave in search of a better answer to their questions.

 So what should we takeaway from this?

 With Google themselves actively backing responsive web design since 2015 it’s no wonder a number of businesses nowadays are using responsive web design.